marcinnajder/misc/2023_02_28_clojure_for_js_developers/readme1.md

 ## Introduction

 > Lisp is a family of programming languages with a long history and a distinctive, fully parenthesized prefix notation.
-Originally specified in the late 1950s, it is the second-oldest high-level programming language still in common use, after Fortran.
+Originally specified in the late 1950s, it is the second-oldest high-level programming language still in common use, afterFortran.

 That is an excerpt from wiki page about [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language) programming language.
 Throughout so many years so many programmers felt in love with Lisp again and again.
 There is some magic in that specified language, it just looks completely different comparing to almost any other language.
 It's dynamic and functional, considered as a scripting language, favoring immutable data structures and recursion.
 REPL (read-evaluate-print-loop) support is almost legendary.